rikkih/docker-kali/README.md

 If you are unfamiliar with Docker, below is a set of instructions on how to get this container running on your machine:

 ```
-# Buld the orchestration
+1. Buld the orchestration
-1. docker-compose build
+$ docker-compose build

-# Run the kali container
+2. Run the kali container
-2. docker-compose run kali
+$ docker-compose run kali

-# You should be brought into a bash process inside the kali container:
+3. You should be brought inside a bash process within the kali container
 ┌──(kali㉿workstation)-[~]
 └─$ pwd
 /home/kali
 ```